dinovski/histomx/README.md

 To convert the html report to a pageless pdf, open the file in a web browser and export as a PDF.

-To convert the html report to a paged pdf, download https://wkhtmltopdf.org/ Then, run the following command:
+To convert the html report to a paged pdf, download https://wkhtmltopdf.org/ then run the following command:
 ```
 wkhtmltopdf histomx.html histomx.pdf
  ```